Murzchnvok/polybar-collection/README.md

 If you're having trouble I highly recommend you to take a look at [polybar repo](https://github.com/polybar/polybar).

-Also you need to download and install this font from [nerd fonts](https://www.nerdfonts.com/font-downloads):
+Also you need to download and install these fonts from [nerd fonts](https://www.nerdfonts.com/font-downloads):

-* JetBrainsMono
+- JetBrainsMono
+- Iosevka

-To install this font, copy/move to the folder *~/.fonts* and run in the terminal:
+To install this font, copy/move to the folder _~/.fonts_ and run in the terminal:

 ```bash
 $HOME